 1 Typically, the positions of chairmen and vice-chairmen to be filled are known in advance of WTDC.

 a) In order to help WTDC appoint chairmen/vice-chairmen, Member States, ITU-D Sector Members and the concerned study group or TDAG should be encouraged to indicate to the Director of the Telecommunication Development Bureau (BDT) suitable candidates at least three months before the opening of WTDC.

+b) In nominating suitable candidates, ITU-D Sector Members should carry out prior consultations with the administration/Member State concerned, in order to avoid any possible disagreement in regard to such nomination.

-b) On the basis of received proposals, the Director of BDT will circulate to Member States and Sector Members the list of candidates.
+c) On the basis of received proposals, the Director of BDT will circulate to Member States and Sector Members the list of candidates.
 The list of candidates should be accompanied by an indication of the qualifications of each candidate as given in Annex 2 to this resolution.

-c) On the basis of this document and any relevant received comments, the heads of delegation, at a suitable time during WTDC, should be invited to prepare, in consultation with the Director of BDT, a consolidated list of designated study group chairmen and vice-chairmen to be submitted in a document to WTDC for final approval.
+d) On the basis of this document and any relevant received comments, the heads of delegation, at a suitable time during WTDC, should be invited to prepare, in consultation with the Director of BDT, a consolidated list of designated study group chairmen and vice-chairmen to be submitted in a document to WTDC for final approval.

-d) In drafting the consolidated list, the following should be taken into account: in cases where there are two or more candidates with equal competence for the same chairman position, preference should be given to candidates from Member States and Sector Members having the lowest number of designated study group and TDAG chairmen.
+e) In drafting the consolidated list, the following should be taken into account: in cases where there are two or more candidates with equal competence for the same chairman position, preference should be given to candidates from Member States and Sector Members having the lowest number of designated study group and TDAG chairmen.

 2 Situations which cannot be considered within the above will be dealt with on a case-by-case basis at WTDC.